Yohesh004/Parking/README.md

 - Include relevant screenshots or gifs in the "Screenshots" section to visually represent the simulation.
 - You can expand the "Future Enhancements" section based on your vision for the project.

-Let me know if you need any more adjustments or further details!